Globe1234

 STEP B - Find and Talk to Specialists in These Procedures

 The specialist files are too big to download easily, with 9-10 million records per year.
-To search online, click below.
-When you get there, the menu in upper left): lets you choose 2013-2020:
+To select the records you wish, which you can download if you want, click below.
+When you get there, the menu in upper left): lets you choose 2013-2022

 1. Scroll down to the list of providers.
 Above the list, you can click "Filter," and you can choose a wide range of conditions on any column(s), such as "HCPCS code."